About Lynne Garrett

 Throughout my life I have enjoyed a dual career as a pianist and violinist.
 This has provided me with an exciting and stimulating lifetime of music making!

 After completing a BA in Piano performance from UCSB, I relocated to Buffalo New York.
 I was thrilled to be in a large city again.
 I was excited by the multitude of music possibilities, and became active as a teacher, piano soloist, and chamber musician.
 My first job however was playing for the students in the voice studio of Gena Las, a remarkable singer who had sung at La Scala for 20 years.
-That is when I fell in love with the vocal repertoire!
+That is when I fell in love with the vocal repertoire.
 I taught piano at a Community Music School and through that institution I was able to collaborate with many visiting artists through Affiliate Artists Inc. of NYC.
 I frequently performed as soloist and chamber musician for the live-radio broadcast “WBFO: Opus Classics Live” out of Buffalo, NY.
-As a freelance violinist I played with many orchestras including the Erie Philharmonic, and the Artpark Summer Orchestra in Lewiston NY, which was home to the Buffalo Philharmonic.
+As a freelance violinist I played with many orchestras including the Erie Philharmonic, and the Artpark Orchestra in Lewiston NY, which was the Summer home of the Buffalo Philharmonic.

 During this time I joined together with some of my favorite musicians and friends, and became a founding and performing member of a contemporary music ensemble called 'Colloquy'.
 We commissioned several new works and performed across the US, and also in Canada, Mexico, and in London, UK.